AP-NORC poll: Most disapprove of Trump on race relations

 The AP-NORC poll of 1,286 adults was conducted Sept.
 20-23 using a sample drawn from NORC's probability-based AmeriSpeak Panel, which is designed to be representative of the U.S. population.
 The margin of sampling error for all respondents is plus or minus 3.8 percentage points.
 Respondents were first selected randomly using address-based sampling methods and later were interviewed online or by phone.

-Associated Press Writer Russell Contreras reported from Albuquerque, New Mexico.
+Contreras reported from Albuquerque, New Mexico.
 AP polling editor Emily Swanson contributed to this report from Washington.
-Hajela and Russell Contreras are members of The Associated Press' race and ethnicity team.
-Follow Hajela on Twitter at https://twitter.com/dhajela Contreras at http://twitter.com/russcontreras
+Hajela and Contreras are members of The Associated Press' race and ethnicity team.
+Follow Hajela on Twitter at https://twitter.com/dhajela and Contreras at http://twitter.com/russcontreras

 Comments